 Looking back on how I played this game with myself several months later, I defined it as sneaking away from the addiction and habit.
 Trying to deal with it intellectually when you are in the middle of physical and psychological withdrawal is a game that you can easily lose.
 If you consider how your brain is in an upheaval and misfiring during withdrawal, you can understand why you cannot trust it for a few days.
 All it knows is that it needs and wants caffeine to function normally and it will tell you anything to get it.
 When a person quits smoking cigarettes, they go through the same thing but it is much more intense.
 I know what it’s like, I quit smoking as well.

 The stronger the reasons you identify for giving up coffee, the lesser the impact that the physical and psychological withdrawal will have on you if any.
-My reasons as discussed above were a diverse mix fuel by some strong feelings of being fed up and angry.
+My reasons as discussed above were a diverse mix fueled by some strong feelings of being fed up and angry.

 I was tired of being controlled by caffeine.
 I was tired of the negative impact caffeine was having on my body and emotions.
 I was tired of the stains coffee was putting on my teeth.
 And I was tired of being a victim of the brainwashing by the coffee companies.

 I do not believe that coffee companies are evil enterprises selling a product that maims and kills like the cigarette companies do.
 But I can not see any benefits to putting their product into my body.
 Knowing how much better I feel physically and emotionally without it is certainly solid evidence to me.
 When you give up coffee, I think you’ll feel the same.

-Update – I can not help but wonder who is paying for all these studies that suggest that coffee is good for your health?
-Could it be the coffee industry who is paying?
-It’s a fairly well-known fact that the pharmaceutical companies pay for most, if not all, of the university studies done on their drugs. 😕
+Update – I can not help but wonder who is paying for all these studies that suggest that coffee is good for your health.
+Could it be the coffee industry is paying?
+It’s a fairly well-known fact that pharmaceutical companies pay for most, if not all, of the university studies done on their drugs. 😕